V-Ferin Probiotic Supplement For Vaginal Infections - www.lokmattimes.com

 V-Ferin Probiotic Supplement For Vaginal Infections

-PNN Hyderabad (Telangana) [India], November 26: Lee Health Domain, a Hyderabad based pharmaceutical company launches "V-Ferin", a probiotic supplement ...
+Hyderabad (Telangana) [India], November 25: Lee Health Domain, a Hyderabad based pharmaceutical company launches “V-Ferin”, a probiotic supplement for ...

 According to the WHO (World Health Organization), a significant percentage of women (around 25–30%) experience some form of vaginal infection during their lives, with bacterial vaginosis and yeast infections being the most frequent.